sdsu-comp526/fall24/_sources/slides.md

 First of all, download and install [Julia](https://julialang.org/downloads/).

-To interact with the notebooks, you want to install JupyterLab (newer environement), via
+To interact with the notebooks, you want to install JupyterLab (new, richer ecosystem), via

 ```
 pip install jupyterlab